-PATENT INFRINGEMENT ANALYSIS: COPPERPOD ASSISTS PATENT OWNER ENFORCE FIRMWARE CODE GENERATION PATENT AGAINST 35 SYSTEM-ON-CHIP (Soc) MANUFACTURERS
+PATENT INFRINGEMENT ANALYSIS: COPPERPOD HELPS PATENT OWNER ENFORCE FIRMWARE GENERATION PATENT AGAINST 35 SYSTEM-ON-CHIP (Soc) MANUFACTURERS

 The client's patent disclosed a novel method for generating firmware code for embedded systems.
 The invention introduced an abstraction layer allowing firmware developers to auto-generate much of the code components and thereby reduce the overall time it takes to develop hardware-specific firmware for highly customizable SoCs and MCUs.